corda/corda-solutions/docs/source/deployment/intro.rst

 Corda Deployment
 ================

-These are guidlines for deploying Corda Enterprise and the Corda Enterprise Firewall with a typical bank environment
+These are guidlines for deploying Corda Enterprise and the Corda Enterprise Firewall with a typical bank environment.

 .. toctree::